 - Login to your Business account to download the CrashPlan application.

 - Once the CrashPlan installer finishes downloading to your Mac please double click the installer to start the installation process.

 - Follow the on-screen prompts to install CrashPlan on your Mac.

 - After the installer finishes, the CrashPlan application will automatically open.

-- Once you’ve logged in using a new or existing account, locate “CrashPlan Central” under “Destinations” and then click the Start Backup button corresponding to CrashPlan Central.
-[Note: The Business version of CrashPlan uses the term CrashPlan Pro Online in place of CrashPlan Central”
+- Once you’ve logged, locate “CrashPlan Pro” under “Destinations” and then click the Start Backup button corresponding to CrashPlan Pro.

 - Wait 5-10 seconds.
 CrashPlan will start a backup and it’ll even display a message telling you that backups have started.